JoshuaCrisp/book-demos/script.md

 Welcome to the scene graph.
 Everything in our virtual world lives here.
-Even us.
-Although we see ourselves as people in an environment, the computer sees us as a list of objects and abilities.
-We call list list of objects  “the node tree.”
-Our VR scene is an illusion created by mathematics.
-The node tree is what is real.
-Take a look!
-It’s right above you.

-Lets add something to our scene.
-Look at the plus sign with your cursor to begin.
+Even us!
+Right now, it looks a little empty.
+Lets add something to our scene!

 First we need some geometry.
-As your cursor touches each button , you will see a preview in 3D.
-When you are ready, leave your cursor over an option for two seconds to select it.
+Move your cursor over any of the options to get a preview.
+Click to select the geometry you want!

 Now add a material to wrap around this geometry.

 Now that we have created our object, we can manipulate it and put it in our scene.

 SCALE
-Even after creating the object, we can still change it’s size.
+Even after creating the object, we can still change its size.
+Move your curor over the x, y, or z axis to make the object larger.
-Actually,  we cannot, because is just a demo.
-But we can see how we might do it.

 ROTATION
-We can rotate the object along the x y and z axis.
+We can also rotate the object!
+Move your cursor over the x, y, or z axis to rotate the object along that axis.
-Actually,  we cannot, because is just a demo.
-But we can see how we might do it.

 PLACEMENT
 We can move our object around in the scene.
-Actually,  we cannot.
-This is just a demo.
-But we can see how we might do it.
-Soon, you will be able to create and share your own VR and AR worlds from here.
-For THIS demo, you have been able to create an object and add it to the node tree.
+Move your cursor around the scene, and click to place the object where you want it.

+PLACEMENT Y
+Objects are not limited to sitting on the floor.
+Use your curser to place the object at any height, and click when you have it where you want it.

+Go ahead and build your scene with as many objects as you want.
+When you are happy with your scene, meet me at the node tree.